aKumoSolutions/nagios/nagios_core/README.md

 ### Step 4 : Run Ansible Playbook

-*Note: This steps assumes the newly created nagios server is added as a managed host under your Ansible.
+*Note: This step assumes the newly created nagios server is added as a managed host under your Ansible.
 Also it's added to the group "ansible-server".
 You can modify "hosts" line, based on your Ansible hosts file configuration.*

 Edit hosts.yaml file